- Spring: July 15 -September 15 (4PM)

-- Transcripts from all colleges and universities indicating prerequisite courses taken.
+- Transcripts from all colleges and universities you have attended.
 Transcripts from within LACCD may be unofficial.

 - All candidates are required to take the TEAS (Test of Essential Academic Skills) testing version 5.
 The College Benchmark score is 62%.
 Candidates who have taken the TEAS previously MUST see the nursing department for directions on providing scores along with the application.**Students who have taken version 5 before but did not score a 62%, must score a 62% on each section.